 I’M THE MAN, I’M THE MAN, I’M THE MAN is often the affirmation I recite when I’m pushing through personal boundaries.
-It’s also the self-defining chorus lyrics from singer Aloe Blacc’s 2014 hit song, “The Man”.
-It’s a personal favorite and anthem of mine that speaks of self-love, determination, and empowerment.
+It’s also the defining chorus lyrics from singer Aloe Blacc’s 2014 hit song, “The Man”.
+A personal favorite and anthem of mine that speaks of self-love, determination, and empowerment.
 It was also showcased in Beats by Dre’s “Hear What You Want campaign” and commercial in the same year featuring former San Francisco 49’er quarterback, Colin Kaepernick.
-The ad places the now accidental activist in a setting where he’s approaching presumably an opposing team’s stadium on game day.
+The ad places the now accidental activist in a setting where he’s approaching an opposing team’s stadium on game day.
 As the team bus pulls up to the curb and comes to a stop, the jeers and taunts of over zealous fans begin to get Colin’s attention.

-If we fast-forward to 2017, we know that the embattled, free agent super star is still without a team as the 2017-2018 football season approaches.
+If we fast-forward to 2017, we now know that the embattled, free agent super star is still without a team as the 2017-2018 football season approaches.
 It is not for lack of talent, ambition or desire, but rather something more arguably, and undetectably sinister.
 Colin Kaepernick is without a team for something we all should have seen foreshadowed in the 2014 Beat’s ad that quite frankly, went over all of our heads.
 Still lost?
-Well let me help you out a bit with additional lyrics of “The Man” (also featured in the commercial) that state “Somewhere I’ve heard that life is a test.
+Well let me help you out a bit with additional lyrics of “The Man” (also featured in the commercial) that read “Somewhere I’ve heard that life is a test.
 I been through the worst, but I still give my best.
 God made my mold different from the rest.
 Then he broke that mold so I know I’m blessed (this is my world).
 Stand up now and face the sun, won’t hide my tail or turn and run, it’s time to do what must be done.
 Be A King when kingdom comes.”
-Colin appears to be silenced by the powers that be when he took a bold stand and a knee during the national anthem before games to protest the many incidents of police brutality and the unarmed victims of color who unfortunately, are no longer here to face the sun.
+Colin appears to be silenced by the powers that be when he took a bold stand by kneeling during the national anthem before games to protest the many incidents of police brutality, and the many unarmed victims of color who unfortunately, are no longer here to face the sun.

 It would be a travesty to ignore their contribution to my current freedom by not inviting them to the table of discussion for equality.
 Not just for gay men of color, but for everyone who find himself or herself the recipient of insurmountable oppression and inequity.